daattali/daattali.github.io/test.md

+---
+layout: post
-# Persistent data storage with Shiny
+title: "Persistent data storage in Shiny apps"
+---

 Shiny apps can be used for a wide variety of applications, ranging from simply running R code interactively to building complete multi-page web apps.
 Sometimes Shiny apps need to be able to save data, either to load it back in a different session or to simply log some information.
 The most trivial method of storing data - saving a file to the local machine (for example, using `write.csv()` or `saveRDS()`) - should not be used when hosting on *[shinyapps.io](http://www.shinyapps.io/)* because it only allows for *temporary* data storage rather than *persistent*.
 In short, *shinyapps.io* is designed to distribute your Shiny app across different servers, which means that if a file is saved during one session on some server, then loading the app again later will probably direct you to a different server where the previously saved file doesn't exist.
 More information on this issue can be found in Jeff Allen's [article regarding sharing data across sessions](http://shiny.rstudio.com/articles/share-data.html).
 In his article, Jeff also mentions that there are several ways to save (and load) data from Shiny, which can be grouped into three categories.